linux-application-whitelisting/fapolicyd/README.md

 The attacker is lucky enough to pop a shell.
 Now they want to download privilege escalation tools or perhaps a LD_PRELOAD key logger.
 Since neither of these are in the trust database, they won't be allowed to run.

+This is really about stopping escalation or exploitation before the attacker can gain any advantage to install root kits.
+If we can do that, UEFI secure boot can make sure no other problems exist during boot.

 Wrt to the second question being asked, we have it in the roadmap to improve startup performance so that the daemon takes control earlier.
 But there is